(Part 3 of my little series on “Lua”)

 Rough summary of the steps

-1. The C++ function must be defined, following the prototype/signature that Lua demands (see lua.h: lua_CFunction):
+The C++ function must be defined, following the prototype/signature that Lua demands (see

-• The function must return an integer; representing the number of values it will return (= push onto the virtual Lua stack).
+- The function must return an integer: The count of returned values (which are pushed onto the virtual Lua stack).

-• All other parameters will be transferred via the virtual Lua stack.
+- All other parameters will be transferred via the virtual Lua stack (see sample code below for details).

 The registration takes care of the mapping.